 Ensure that your AWS EBS limits are high enough to satisfy the runtime requirements for all workers in all clusters.
 For information on the default EBS limits and how to change them, see Amazon Elastic Block Store (EBS) Limits.

 If you don’t want to allocate a fixed number of EBS volumes at cluster creation time, use autoscaling local storage.
 With autoscaling local storage, Databricks monitors the amount of free disk space available on your cluster’s Spark workers.
 If a worker begins to run too low on disk, Databricks automatically attaches a new EBS volume to the worker before it runs out of disk space.
-EBS volumes are attached up to a limit of 5 TB of total disk space per instance (including the instance’s local storage).
+EBS volumes are attached up to a limit of 5 TB of total disk space per instance (not including the instance’s local storage).

 To configure autoscaling storage, select Enable autoscaling local storage in the Autopilot Options box: